 In the fourth Stephen Capel mystery, recently ordained vicar Capel is settling well into his village parish.
 But his discovery of a dead lab technician, pushed from a high window at the local school, involves him in a musical mystery.

 As Capel discovers links to a girl who went missing 20 years before, he must untangle a complex past before more lives are lost.

 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Lonely Height, A Timely Confession and A Spotless Rose and An End to Innocence and A Fall from Grace.
+Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose and An End to Innocence and A Fall from Grace.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at firstname.lastname@example.org at the same time with the details.